JeroenDelcour/solarpi/README.md

 ## To-do

-- [-] Use Arduino Nano to monitor power (uses MUCH less power, so better for continuous monitoring)
+- [x] Use Arduino Nano to monitor power (uses MUCH less power, so better for continuous monitoring)
     - [x] wire up Arduino Nano to SD card module
     - [x] Wire up Arduino Nano to current sensors
-    - [-] Write current and voltage to SD card
+    - [x] Write current and voltage to SD card
         - [x] read current and voltage
         - [x] get current datetime
             - [x] It's easy to get the elapsed time, but to get the current time I'll need to sync system time with Arduino when it's initialized
+        - [x] write to SD card in CSV format
-        - [-] write to SD card [efficiently](https://hackingmajenkoblog.wordpress.com/2016/03/25/fast-efficient-data-storage-on-an-arduino/)
+- [ ] write to SD card more [efficiently](https://hackingmajenkoblog.wordpress.com/2016/03/25/fast-efficient-data-storage-on-an-arduino/)
 - [ ] Be able to read logged data over WiFi
     - [ ] maybe have the Pi request the full data file from the Arduino on demand?
 - [ ] Control Raspberry Pi with Arduino Nano
     - [ ] send shutdown signal to Pi when battery is almost empty
     - [ ] control power to the Pi using a relay controlled by the Arduino
 - [ ] Try a different 5V (or 3V) converter.
-Currently, I'm using 600mW to get 375mW out (only 62.5% efficiency!).
+The current one using 600mW to get 375mW out (only 62.5% efficiency!).
 Maybe a buck boost converter?

 ### Sources